kajica2/Astro-vyzor-main/README.md

 5.  **Generate:** Click the **Generate Visualization** button.
 6.  **Perform:** Use the **Live Kontrols** panel that appears on the visualizer screen to make real-time adjustments.
 7.  **Record:** When you're ready, click **Record / Export** to save your creation.

+---

+## 🤝 Share & Collaborate

+**We'd love to see what you create!** Share your visualizations, ideas, and feedback with the community.

+### Share Your Creations
+- Post your visualizations on social media and tag us
+- **[Open a Showcase Issue](https://github.com/kajica2/Astro-vyzor-main/issues/new?template=showcase.md)** to share screenshots or videos of what you've made
+- Contribute your custom presets and effects to help others

+### Help Make It Better
+This project is actively evolving, and your input is invaluable!
+Here's how you can contribute:

+- **Report Bugs:** Found something that doesn't work?
+Open an issue with details
+- **Suggest Features:** Have an idea for a new effect or control?
+We'd love to hear it!
+- **Improve Documentation:** Help make the project more accessible to others
+- **Code Contributions:** Pull requests are welcome!
+Check out open issues for areas where help is needed
+- **Test & Feedback:** Try new features and share your experience

+📖 **See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.**

+### 🚀 Upcoming Features

+We're constantly working to expand Astro-Vysio's capabilities.
+Here's what's on the roadmap:

+#### Vector Graphics Support
+- **SVG-based visualizations** for infinite scalability
+- **Vector effects engine** for crisp, resolution-independent visuals
+- **Path-based animations** that respond to audio frequencies
+- **Export to SVG/PDF** for print-quality outputs

+#### 3D Visualization Engine
+- **Three.js integration** for immersive 3D visualizations
+- **3D particle systems** that react to audio in real-time
+- **Volumetric effects** and depth-based layering
+- **Camera controls** for dynamic 3D perspectives
+- **3D model import** to use your own 3D assets
+- **WebXR support** for virtual and augmented reality experiences

+#### Additional Enhancements
+- Real-time collaboration features
+- Cloud-based preset sharing
+- Advanced AI-powered style generation
+- Multi-track audio support
+- Performance optimizations for smoother playback

+**Want to help build these features?** Check out our [Issues](https://github.com/kajica2/Astro-vyzor-main/issues) page or reach out to discuss how you can contribute!

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+Built with passion for the intersection of music, art, and technology.
+Special thanks to all contributors and the open-source community.